Print

 Instructions

-2. Press tofu dry between sheets of paper towel then cut into bite-sized pieces.
-Heat peanut oil in a large skillet and fry the tofu until crisp and brown, a few minutes on each side – do this in batches if necessary.
-Remove from heat and spread on paper towel to drain and cool a little.
+2. Press the tofu dry between sheets of paper towel, then cut into bite-sized pieces.
+Heat peanut oil in a large skillet and fry the tofu until crisp and brown, a few minutes on each side — work in batches if necessary.
+Remove from heat and spread on paper towel to drain and cool slightly.
 They will become chewy as they cool.

-3. Boil the noodles as per the directions on the packet – they are better to be a little undercooked.
-When done, drain, rinse with cold water, drain again well and toss in a large bowl with the sauce.
+3. Cook the soba noodles according to the package directions — they are better slightly undercooked.
+Drain, rinse with cold water, drain again well, and toss in a large bowl with the sauce.

-4. Combine the noodles, tofu and vegetables and refrigerate until well chilled.
+4. Combine the dressed noodles, tofu, and all the vegetables.
+Refrigerate until well chilled.

 • Category: Main, Side